Fourth (revised) printing of the celebrated tear that “makes all others obsolete” …

 - Except for the moment and sightline of the actual peek(s), all billet actions should be clearly viewable from any direction, with no written portion of the billet exposed at any time.

-- No unduly special paper can be required, in size, shape, or composition; it’s fine for the tear to be optimized for a particular type of billet, but it should still work when used with other types.
+- No unduly special paper can be required, in size, shape, or composition (including grain orientation); it’s fine for the tear to be optimized for a particular type of billet, but it should still work when used with other types.

 Fortunately, the R2-D2 billet tear is both easily learned and performed: given its many practical benefits, you’ll surprise yourself with just how “goof-proof” this actually is.
 If your current favourite method doesn’t measure up to these standards, why not consider this fresh, new approach?